jpmsilva/jsystemd/README.md

 When using Spring Boot, simply import the `com.github.jpmsilva.jsystemd:systemd-spring-boot-starter` dependency into your own project.

-Autoconfiguration takes place through the class `com.github.jpmsilva.jsystemd.SystemDAutoConfiguration`, and will notify SystemD once your application starts up successfully, via a event listener for events of type `org.springframework.boot.context.event.ApplicationReadyEvent`.
+Auto-configuration takes place through the class `com.github.jpmsilva.jsystemd.SystemDAutoConfiguration`, and will notify SystemD once your application starts up successfully, via a event listener for events of type `org.springframework.boot.context.event.ApplicationReadyEvent`.